 Finite difference methods for stationary elliptic equations

-Second-order linear partial differential equations are classified as either elliptic, hyperbolic, or parabolic, this naming convention being inspired by the classification of conic sections or quadratic forms.
+Second-order linear partial differential equations are classified as either elliptic, hyperbolic, or parabolic, with this naming convention inspired by the classification of conic sections or quadratic forms.

-In this notebook, we are interested in the numerical solution of the Poisson equation by finite difference methods.
+In this article, we’ll explore the numerical solution of the Poisson equation using finite difference methods and see how these powerful techniques can be implemented efficiently.

 import numpy as np